 From tarps to trailer light covers to tie-downs and much more, having the right trailer parts at the right time can keep your fleet operating.
-But issues with your trailers are never convenient, and that’s where having a partner in Grand Forks, ND, can make a world of difference.
+But issues with your trailers are never convenient, and that’s where having a partner near Grand Forks, ND, can make a world of difference.

-At Johnsen Trailer Sales, we are dedicated to providing you with the best in new and used trailer parts, can provide delivery to your location, and even have a trailer service shop that can handle anything and everything.
+At Johnsen Trailer Sales, we are dedicated to providing you with the best in new and used trailer parts, can provide delivery to your location, and even have a trailer service shop in nearby Fargo that can handle anything and everything.
 Give us a call today to find out more and make sure your team has the right trailer parts on hand.

 Things happen and different parts on your stable of trailers will need to be replaced.
 It could be some of the trailer lights to help make you visible in the dark.
 It might be mud flaps that reduce debris from being kicked up.
 Whatever trailer parts you need, we have a full supply of both new and used trailer parts.